 All schools are different and finding the right one for your child can be a daunting task.
 At our school, children learn and flourish in a setting shaped by Christian values.
 It is important to us to develop your child not only as a successful learner, but as a fully rounded person.
-Your child's aesthetic, cultural, mental, moral, physical, emotional and spiritual development is of paramount importance to us.
-Your child's emotional and physical wellbeing is of paramount importance to us.
+Your child's emotional and physical well-being is of paramount importance to us.
 We are proud to treat each of our pupils as an individual.
 We want to motivate every pupil to be the best learner and the best person they can be!
+We want every pupil to engage with life in all its fullness.

 Whether you are a prospective parent or a long-standing member of our school community, this prospectus will give you a flavour of things and provide you with some useful information about how our school is organised.
 It will also introduce you to the various staff members who work at Stratford.
-I am proud to be the Headteacher leading such a dedicated team, a team, committed to working with you to provide the best chances for your child.
+I am proud to be the Headteacher leading such a dedicated team.
+A team committed to working with you to provide the best chances for your child.
 A team who really like children!
-A team, who really enjoy their jobs because they want to make a difference!
+A team who really enjoy their jobs because they want to make a difference!